hkotek/hkotek.com/_posts/2023-1-17-top-25-campus-visit-fails.md

 2. That time when my first meeting on a campus visit turned out to be with my champion on the search committee, who proceeded to tell me who the members of the search committee were who had another preferred candidate, what trick questions they would ask, and how to answer.
 (To their credit, they were totally right about the trick questions.)

 3. That time when I had a meeting with an absolutely *ancient* search committee member and he fell asleep as soon as he sat down after greeting me and I just .. sat there for 30 minutes until my escort came to take me to my next meeting.
+The ancient dude thanked me for the conversation before I left (lol).

 4. That time when a search committee chair asked me if I'd prefer their job or another one he heard I was shortlisted for.